karneh/mediationmonitor.github.io/index.md

-## Overview
+## Abstract

-Our project idea is to be able to detect breathing and heartbeat patterns while a person meditates.
+Our project goal is to be able to detect breathing and heartbeat patterns while a person meditates.
 Given that meditation is very focused on the breath, our goal is to help detect if someone is focused or not focused during their meditation session based on how they are breathing.
 We plan to use our smartphone as the sensor, and we will collect data by finding an optimal placement on our chest to measure frequency of breathing and heartbeat.

+##### Background

+There are not many existing quantitative measures of meditation that are reliable.
+Electroencephalogram (EEG), the detection of electrical activity in the brain, and heart rate variability (HRV) are two existing methods, though they are both responses that take a long time to detect patterns from.
+Breathing, however, is a measure that is controlled by meditation and can have changes detected over a short period of time.

+##### Use Case

-We find this useful because we can help people new to meditation re-focus themselves during the session.
+We believe that we can help people new to meditation better understand their meditative patterns through breath rate detection and heart rate detection.
+Our app would be able to help those new to meditation re-focus themselves during the session if it detects their breath rate and heart rate are not stable (meaning they are not focused).

 ## <a id="Data_Collection"></a> Data Collection Method ##
 You should explain how your model informed your data collection, and what, if any, modifications were made to the model following experimentation.
 The proof-of-concept should include a selection of sensors that are appropriate for the specific application.
 The experiment(s) should demonstrate some aspect of how the product would work in reality.
 Next steps for the proof-of-concept (e.g. additional experiments, changes to the design) should be well articulated.